What goes in to building our beautiful log cabins?

 The Added Extras

 Like everything else at Eagle Brae, nothing is mass-produced.
 All of the textiles are hand woven.
 Each cabin has a unique built-in/built-out outdoor table (it is pretty much an extension of the log cabin itself).
 A special kind of turf, mixed with wildflowers, has been grown for the roof.
-Mike even made the stag chandeliers by hand.
+Mike even made the antler chandeliers by hand.

 If it sounds like a lot of work, that’s because it is.
 But, at the end of the day when all is said and done, we can honestly say it has been worth it.